 Class teachers send home regular class newsletters communicating information regarding their class and/or year level.

 A portfolio containing student work samples and criteria sheets is collated and sent home each semester.
-Celebrations of learning in classes are held throughout the year and as well as a Celebration Week which is a whole school celebration showcasing learning across P-7.

 If you are interested in more information about NAPLAN, simply click the link below: